Facilitating Career Development

 - You will receive notifications of any updates or changes to rules and notification of upcoming available trainings and conferences

-- For students of the certified instructor to be eligible for the GCDF certification, the Career Development Facilitator training must total 120 hours.
+- For students of the certified instructor to be eligible for the GCDF certification, the Facilitating Career Development training must total 120 hours.
 These hours can be a combination of 80 hours of classroom training and 40 hours of homework and outside activities

 - Training is scheduled on an “as needed” basis.
 No trainings are scheduled at this time.
 Please visit the Training Calendar for complete application forms.